omporter/Koinrex/docs/captcha/README.rst

 **Not sure what True and False Does**

 requirements/local.txt
 ----------------------

-2 new packages for install
+* 2 new packages for install, so please re-run `pip 3 install -r requirements/local.txt`

-if that does not work then try
+* If that does not work then try

 .. code:: python